graded-type-theory/graded-type-theory/README.md

 - Unit and Σ types added by Wojciech Nawrocki (@Vtec234, 2021).

-- Refactoring to use well-scoped syntax by Oskar Eriksson (@fhklfy, 2021).
+- Refactoring to use well-scoped syntax by Oskar Eriksson (@oskeri, 2021).

 This work lifts the original formalization to graded modal type theory.
 It is the basis of the ICFP 2023 submission